Transport in Myanmar: Road

-In long-distance passenger transport, defined as trips greater than 100 kilometers, buses and coaches are the most widely used mode.
-Buses accounted for the majority of long-distance passenger trips, representing well over half of total passenger movements and nearly two-thirds of passenger-kilometers traveled.
+In long-distance passenger transport, defined as trips greater than 100 kilometres, buses and coaches are the most widely used mode.
+Buses accounted for the majority of long-distance passenger trips, representing well over half of total passenger movements and nearly two-thirds of passenger-kilometers travelled.
 Private cars formed the second largest share, carrying about one-quarter of all long-distance passengers.
-Freight transport is also more concentrated in road-based modes, trucks carried close to ninety percent of the total freight tonnage and an almost identical share of freight ton-kilometers.
+Freight transport is also more concentrated in road-based modes, trucks carried close to ninety per cent of the total freight tonnage and an almost identical share of freight ton-kilometers.

 The condition of Myanmar's roads is generally poor.
 According to statistics from the Ministry of Construction in 2015, among expressways, national highways, regional and state roads, and highways in border regions, only about 20% are paved with asphalt or concrete.
 The remainder consists of gravel or unpaved roads, or even simple trails.

 The construction of Myanmar's highways relies heavily on the Build-Operate-Transfer (BOT) model.
-Statistics show that 4,752 kilometers of roads nationwide have adopted the BOT model, including key routes such as the Yangon-Meiktila-Mandalay Highway and the Mandalay–Muse Highway.
+Statistics show that 4,752 kilometres of roads nationwide have adopted the BOT model, including key routes such as the Yangon-Meiktila-Mandalay Highway and the Mandalay–Muse Highway.

 Urban

 Yangon's urban transport was relied on a largely bus system, supported by a radial road network, narrow secondary streets, and a small, outdated 50 km railway serving only 1% of trips.
 Buses, regulated by nonprofit committees and operated alongside two major companies, efficiently provided low-cost transport without subsidies.
 However, vehicle numbers doubled from 160,000 in 2011 to 320,000 in 2015, and motorcycles are banned in Yangon, spreading congestion beyond peak hours and reducing average speeds from 30 km/h to 10–15 km/h.

 Mandalay has transitioned from a city of bicycles to one dominated by motorcycles, which now account for approximately 70% of trips, while buses serve less than 3% and operate with low efficiency.
-The city's dense grid and wide roads remain largely uncongested, except in the small central area where mixed use of motorcycles, public transport, and delivery vehicles creates localized congestion and operational stress.
+The city's dense grid and wide roads remain largely uncongested, except in the small central area where mixed use of motorcycles, public transport, and delivery vehicles creates localised congestion and operational stress.
 Motorcycles provide cost-effective, flexible mobility for individuals but exacerbate air and noise pollution, increase accidents, and threaten long-term urban sustainability.